lukesherwood/beerfinda/README.md

 # Beerfinda

 Todo:
+- register page
--register page - display any other errors from backend??
+  - display any other errors from backend??
+- filters on beer page go off screen when sorting is applied on mobile devices
 - reduce font on beer search register field (Chrome makes it unreadable)
 - mobile enhance all pages:
   - homepage banner hand beer messed up when menu opens